ahearn15/plotly_tutorial/README.md

 ## Installing Plotly

-We can install Plotly with the following magic command in Jupyter Notebook:
+We can install Plotly with the following magic command in Jupyter Notebook (to follow along, download the `tutorial.ipynb` above):

 ```python